 Teodor Currentzis is the Chief Conductor of the SWR Symphony Orchestra Stuttgart and Artistic Director of the ensemble musicAeterna and of the musicAeterna Chamber Choir.
 The ensemble was resident at Perm Opera and Ballet Theatre from 2011 till 2019.
 In July 2019, Teodor Currentzis stepped down as artistic director of Perm Opera in order to focus on leading musicAeterna to new heights as an independent, privately financed ensemble.
 This year (2022) Teodor presents his new international orchestra – Utopia.
 The first Utopia concerts will be given in October to include Philharmonie Luxembourg, Laeiszhalle Hamburg, Wiener Konzerthaus and Berlin Philharmonie.

 With musicAeterna, Teodor regularly tours Europe with performances at the Berlin Philharmonic, Philharmonie de Paris, Baden-Baden Festspielhaus, La Scala Milan and the Madrid Auditorio.
-They have a long standing relationship with the Salzburg Festspiele; performances in Salzburg include a new production of La Clemenza di Tito directed by Peter Sellars in 2017 which transferred to Dutch Opera where Teodor made his debut in 2018, a full Beethoven symphonies cycle in 2018 in five sell out concerts and Idomeneo in 2019 directed by Peter Sellars in collaboration with the Freiburg Baroque and the musicAeterna choir and Don Giovanni in the 2021 Festival.
-Teodor and musicAeterna made their BBC Proms debut in 2018, their Japanese debut in February 2019 with concerts in Tokyo and Osaka and last season in New York at The Shed with Verdi’s Requiem alongside moving images from the late Jonas Mekas.
+They have a long-standing relationship with the Salzburg Festspiele; performances in Salzburg include a new production of La Clemenza di Tito directed by Peter Sellars in 2017 which transferred to Dutch Opera where Teodor made his debut in 2018, a full Beethoven symphonies cycle in 2018 in five sell-out concerts, Idomeneo in 2019 directed by Peter Sellars in collaboration with the Freiburg Baroque and the musicAeterna choir and Don Giovanni in the 2021 Festival.
+Teodor and musicAeterna made their BBC Proms debut in 2018 and made their Japanese debut in February 2019 with concerts in Tokyo and Osaka.
+In November 2019, they made their New York debut at The Shed with Verdi’s Requiem alongside moving images from the late Jonas Mekas.